houshengyuan/EI314-Drug_Target_Interaction/README.md

-# CS410-Toxicity_prediction
+# Drug-Target Interaction Prediction
-Drug-Target Interaction Prediction
+This is the course project for EI314-Bioinformatics